alodiaga/SlopeWeightedEccentricity/README.md

 4. Masked SWE (here: <tt>'Output_SWE_masked.xyz'</tt>)

 Each output is exported in *.xyz format.
 The resulting *.xyz data can be converted into *.grd using the xyz2grd function in GMT (http://gmt.soest.hawaii.edu/doc/5.3.2/xyz2grd.html)

+The shipborne multibeam bathymetry data sample is downloaded from the GMRT MapTool (https://www.gmrt.org/GMRTMapTool/) with the extent xmin/xmax/ymin/ymax of -46/-44/12.5/13.15